n8ta/bare-rb/README.md

 Implementation of the [BARE message protocol](https://baremessages.org/) in Ruby

+BARE is a simple efficient binary encoding.
+Its primary advantage over json is its structured nature and smaller messages sizes.
+Messages are smaller because they do not describe themselves (no key names).
+ This means the same message schema MUST be present on the sender and receiver.
+Messages are around 37%-60% smaller than json equivalents.

 This implementation is complete but hasn't be rigorously tested for compatibility with another implementation.
 Please file an issue here on github if you find a bug.
 Feel free to submit a PR with your own fixes or improvements, just be sure to run the tests.

 # Installation
 [Rubygems](https://rubygems.org/gems/bare-rb) [Github](github.com/n8ta/bare-rb) [SourceHut](https://git.sr.ht/~n8ta/bare-rb)
 ```shell script
 # Install locally
 gem install bare-rb